 Some components of the software created for Cisco Unified SIP Proxy Release 8.5 are provided through open source or commercial licensing.
-These components and the associated copyright statements can be found at http://www.cisco.com/en/US/products/ps10475/products_licensing_information_listing.html.
+These components and the associated copyright statements can be found at:

 •Created an intuitive and easy-to-use graphical user interface (GUI) that can be used to configure, manage, monitor, and troubleshoot Cisco Unified SIP Proxy.
 Complete details about how to use the GUI can be found in the GUI Administration Guide for Cisco Unified SIP Proxy Release 8.5 or in the online help in the application.

-•Added the ability to enable or disable Lite Mode.
-Lite Mode provides the ability to run Cisco Unified SIP Proxy at higher call rates than the licensed call rates by disabling record-route functionality.
+•Included the ability to enable or disable the Lite Mode, which provides the ability to run Cisco Unified SIP Proxy at higher call rates than the licensed call rates by disabling the record-route functionality.

 •Added enforced licensing using Cisco Software Licensing (CSL).
 Beginning with Cisco Unified SIP Proxy Release 8.5, software licenses must be installed and activated prior to use.

 •Updated the functionality of route tables.
-You can now have a route table that consists of both routes loaded from a file and routes configured on the system and you no longer need to keep the route table file in the upload location after you have uploaded the information.
+You can now have a route table that consists of both routes loaded from a file and routes configured on the system, you no longer have to keep the route table file in the upload location after you have uploaded the information.
 For more information, see the route table file CLI command description in the CLI Command Reference for Cisco Unified SIP Proxy Release 8.5.

 •Added support for call admission control for server group elements.
 Call admission control enables the Cisco Unified SIP Proxy to limit the number of calls sent to each server group element.

-•Added performance control support to restrict the total calls-per-second that the Cisco Unified SIP Proxy can process.
+•Added performance control support to restrict the number of calls per second that the Cisco Unified SIP Proxy can process.

 •Added a failed call log that can capture the call record details for calls that do not terminate normally.
 The f ailed call log has call search capabilities and can be accessed through the GUI.